dsdavis4/dyna-record/README.md

 ## Defining Entities

-Entities in Dyna-Record represent your DynamoDB table structures and relationships.
-Each entity corresponds to a DynamoDB table.
+Entities in Dyna-Record represent your DynamoDB table structure and relationships.
+Think of each entity as a table in a relational database, even though they will be represented on a single table.

 ### Table